 Application Deadlines and Notification

-The application deadline for BL Writers’ is March 1.
+The application deadline for BL Writers’ is February 15.
 Decisions are made after all applications have been reviewed, and notification letters are sent via email in late May.
 BL Orion, BL Translators’, and BL Sicily have rolling admissions.
-The application period for these three programs is November 1 to March 15.
+The application period for BL Orion and BL Translators' is October 15 to February 15; the application period for BL Sicily is October 15 to April 15.
 Applicants are notified within four to six weeks of submitting an application.
 All Middlebury College Student Scholarship applications are due by March 1, and students receive notification by April 1.